|The Lone Ranger TM Serials|

 One of the common rumors was that George Washington Trendle (1884-1972) hated the LR serials.
 Yet there were communications between Republic and Trendle / Fran Striker with accolades about the film (at least with the first serial).
 Apparently, Trendle's main issue was the freedom which Republic had with the LR character ... and in particular, the unmasking.
 But Trendle also appreciated the $$$ and music that he received from Republic.
 It does appear that Trendle was a profit-oriented businessman as he had no qualms about selling his property to Hollywood (as evidenced by the several Republic contracts for the LR and deals with Universal for the Green Hornet ... as well as a proposed arrangement for Universal to film a third Lone Ranger cliffhanger ... but that fell through).

-About 40 years ago, I began checking on these two serials, and solid information was difficult to find, especially since Republic had disappeared.
-The scuttlebutt was that Republic had stored the 35mm nitrate picture and sound reels of both cliffhangers during the 1940s or 1950s (possibly at film storage facilities located in Fort Lee, New Jersey).
-But both chapterplays had become lost ... or misplaced ... or had been turned over to Trendle or the Wrather Corporation ... or were destroyed because of nitrate decomposition.
+Many decades ago, I began checking on these two serials and solid information was difficult to find, especially since Republic had disappeared.
+Scuttlebutt was that Republic had stored the 35mm nitrate picture and sound reels of both cliffhangers during the 1940s or 1950s (possibly at film storage facilities located in Fort Lee, New Jersey).
+But both chapterplays had become lost ... or misplaced ... or had been turned over to Trendle or the Wrather Corporation ... or were destroyed due to nitrate decomposition ... or who knows.